-UPDATE: Current MPD SOP states that the Chief or highest ranking officer available should provide a press conference or briefing within 4 hours of the case time when officer actions results in the death or great bodily harm to a member of the community or a member of the Department.
+Department SOP states that the Chief or highest ranking officer available should provide a press conference or briefing within four hours of the case time when officer actions results in the death or great bodily harm to a member of the community or a member of the department.

-In regards to our Professional Standards and Internal Affairs (PSIA) releases, MPD SOP states that an individual summary may be sent out to the public in cases that are deemed to be significant in nature.
+The department's Professional Standards and Internal Affairs (PS&IA) SOP also states that an individual summary may be sent out to the Let's Eat Out public in cases that are deemed to be significant in nature.
 If an employee's alleged conduct is serious and "public" in nature, and it is determined to be a sustained violation, the MPD may release the employee's name in a separate, individual summary.
 The City Attorney's Office will be consulted and will review the summary.
 This will be weighed on a case-by-case basis in determining the public's right to know about the conduct.